R/parsnip-exp_smoothing_reg.R

 The data given to the function are not saved and are only used

 to determine the mode of the model.
-For exponential_smoothing()
+For exponential_smoothing(), the

 mode will always be "regression".